CPC Definition - Subclass A23D

 This place covers:

-OIls or fats suitable for food use (incl. genetically modified) characterized by their trigylceride composition
+Oils or fats suitable for food use (including genetically modified) and characterised by their trigylceride composition.

 characterised by ingredients other than fatty acid triglycerides